tom76kimo/host-nextjs-app-by-aws-amplify-issues/README.md

 # Questions and answers

 ## Where are the apis placed by AWS Amplify?
 Your files which are under directory `page/apis/*`  will be hosted by AWS [Lambda@Edge](https://aws.amazon.com/lambda/edge/).
-However, you **can't** find them anwhere in AWS Console, they are handled by AWS internally.
+However, you **can't** find them anywhere in AWS Console, they are handled by AWS internally.

 refs:
 1. [Lambda@Edge functions are created in the US East (N. Virginia) Region](https://docs.aws.amazon.com/amplify/latest/userguide/ssr-nextjs11-support.html)